 Hurricane Juan will be recorded as the most damaging storm in modern history for Halifax, N.S. (as measured by the widespread tree blow downs, power outages, and damaged homes).

 Hundreds of thousands of Maritimers in Nova Scotia and Prince Edward Island lost power when the storm passed Sunday night.
-NS Power reported that the last of their affected customers had power restored by the morning of Sunday October 12 - just short of 2 weeks.
+NS Power reported that the last of their affected customers had power restored by the morning of Sunday October 12 - just short of two weeks later.

 The last time that the city of Halifax was hit by the eastern eyewall of a hurricane (the worst winds in such a storm) was on August 22, 1893, when a Category 3 (sustained winds of about 180 km/h) storm made landfall in St. Margaret's Bay near 3.00 a.m.
 ADT.